DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 	}
 }
 ```
+  *Figure 20.
+Copying all the propertiers by serializing and immediately deserializing.*

 This approach gives precise control over property copying, which was especially useful in cases where only a subset of Blueprint-exposed properties should be transferred.